UnearthedArcana/B_Spells/README.md

 Area of Effect: 1 creature
 Saving Throw: None

-This spell shrouds the recipient in darkness, protecting <PRO_HIMHER> from both attacks and spells.
+This spell infuses the target with shadow, protecting them from both attacks and spells, while also protecting them from prying eyes.
 Targets gain a +1 bonus to AC per four levels (maximum of +5), +2 bonus to save vs. spells, and infravision for the duration of this spell.

-Additionally, if the recipeient can hide in shadows, they gain a +15% bonus to that ability.
+Additionally, the recipeient hides in shadows at 99%, and automatically blends into the shadows each round if they are not doing anything else.

 ***Notes***:
 **Faiths and Powers**: This spell is in the Shadow Sphere if Faiths and Powers is installed.